 - Gather your materials.
 You will need some card stock, a marker, a hole punch, scissors and some string.

-- Place the pages face down in order in a path , the pumpkins and yam at the end are optional.
+- Place the pages face down in order in a path, the pumpkins and yam at the end are optional.
 Making it a physical path is deliberate.
-Seeing historical events it laid out like that and having to move along step by step helps children learn that there are many parts to this journey.
+Seeing historical events, it laid out like that and had to move along step by step helps children learn that there are many parts to this journey.
 The Pilgrims didn’t just leave England and then a few days later sat down for a Thanksgiving feast.
 It was a long journey with lots of events.

 - Flip and read.

 - I wrote the answers to the discussion questions on the back as we went along.
 This is optional, and I would probably not do it like that again, it broke up the game too much even though I like having them in the final book.
 Do what works for you.

 - Keep going!
 My son loved this and kept saying ” Let’s flip the next one!” and ” We are almost at Thanksgiving! ”